Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 Through this course, students are expected to;

-- Gain a vocabulary and understanding about interactive theory
+- Illustrate an understanding about interactive art and interactive theory
 - Become versed in some of the tools and techniques available for the creation of interactive installations, including;
     - real-time digital signal processing
     - data capture, including;